Live event production

 16:00 (5 videos, 3 Quizzes)

-Crowded live shows require production workers to be aware and vigilant.
-Become aware of properly rated tools you need to safely work with electricity including tapes and flashlights.
+Crowded live shows require production technicians to be aware and vigilant.
+Become aware of properly rated tools you need to safely work with electricity, including tapes and flashlights.

 + 8. Safety